 Red follows her gaze.
 “Yeah.”

 “Lots of empty space between the members that we can sidle into.
 And for what they seem to be doing… ideally you want to enter at a time where one person appears to be the main one talking, like either telling a story or explaining something, rather than a more intimate and active conversation.
 An energetic debate works too.
-Something that doesn’t come off as private, basically, something we can enter as participants.”
+Something that doesn’t come off as private, basically, something we can enter as observers first, then participants.”

 Red dutifully notes down the bullet points.
 “Okay, so we’re going to join that one?”